RaymoZou/easy-mart/README.md

 # ScratchNote
 An online convenience store mockup web server created using Express and MongoDB.

-## Usage
-To use ScratchNote begin by cloning the repository.
-Then, navigate to the project folder via commmand line and type in "npm start" to enter the app in development mode.
-Open http://localhost:3000 to view it in the browser.

 ## Features
 - User authentication with the passport.js local strategy
 - View, add and delete items in existing catalogue